top of page

 Root Causes of Hypothyroidism: Why Is Your Thyroid Sluggish?

-Writer's picture: Christine SheriffChristine Sheriff
+Writer: Christine SheriffChristine Sheriff

 Hypothyroidism is rarely just a thyroid problem—it’s usually a sign of deeper imbalances in the body.
 Here are some of the most common root causes of low thyroid function: